Workload Identity

 A Managed Identity is a account (identity) created in Microsoft Entra ID.
 These identities allows your application to leverage them to use when connecting to resources that support Microsoft Entra authentication.
 Applications can use managed identities to obtain Microsoft Entra tokens without having to manage any credentials.

-Run the following command to set the name of the user-assigned managed identity, save it to the .env file, and reload the environment variables.
+Run the following command to save the name of the user-assigned managed identity to an environment variable.

 Run the following command to create a Managed Identity.